 The (brand) managers expect people (internally and externally) to act in accordance with the values of the new brand.
 Still we often forget to explain how it benefits people themselves.
 Why this is so important.
 Very specifically: what does the organisation expect from me in my role?
 What is this new brand value and how does it affect my position?
 What’s in it for me?
 Most people would like to cooperate, but they should be facilitated.
 Furthermore, it is crucial to embed the brand values into the organisation.

 The “power of repetition” is crucial in this respect.
 Realising consistency in all brand communications is one thing.
-And then there also is promoting coherent behaviour.
+And then there is also promoting coherent behaviour.
 A symbiosis of these two elements ensures the ultimate brand experience across all touchpoints.

 Approach, communication & tools

-• Make a brand touchpoint matrix.
-This way you have a good picture of which touchpoints are the most important.
+- Make a brand touchpoint matrix.
+This way, you have a good picture of which touchpoints are the most important.
 Furthermore, it will bring peace of mind in the busy phase of the actual rollout.

-• Evaluate the current touchpoints.
+- Evaluate the current touchpoints.
 Are we still printing the range of brochures or will we digitize it?
 It makes a world of difference if you consider this in advance.

-• Define internal target groups and their impact on the rebranding and brand experience.
+- Define internal target groups and their impact on the rebranding and brand experience.
 And describe in detail what you expect from them in the rebranding process and when.
-Neither should you forget external parties such as agencies with which you collaborate.
+Neither should you forget external parties, such as agencies with which you collaborate.